Emerres Una 1.5 mg tablet

 Levonorgestrel is not excreted in unchanged form but as metabolites.
 Levonorgestrel metabolites are excreted in about equal proportions with urine and faeces.

 A pharmacokinetic study showed that levonorgestrel concentrations are decreased in obese women (BMI ≥ 30 kg/m2) (approximately 50% decrease in Cmax and AUC0-24), compared to women with normal BMI (< 25 kg/m2) (Praditpan et al., 2017).

 Another study also reported a decrease of levonorgestrel Cmax by approximately 50% between obese and normal BMI women, while doubling the dose (3 mg) in obese women appeared to provide plasma concentration levels similar to those observed in normal women who received 1.5 mg of levonorgestrel (Edelman et al., 2016).
 The clinical relevance of these data is unclear.

 Animal experiments with levonorgestrel have shown virilisation of female fetuses at high doses.

-Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeat-dose toxicity, genotoxicity, carcinogenicity potential, beyond the information included in other sections of the SPC.
+Preclinical data from conventional studies on chronic toxicity, mutagenicity and carcinogenicity reveal no special hazard for humans, beyond the information included in other sections of the SPC.

 Silica, colloidal anhydrous (E551),